catalyst-cloud/catalystcloud-docs/source/object-storage.rst

 Overview
 ********

-Our object storage service is provided a fully distributed object storage system, with no single points of failure and scalable to the exabyte level.
+Our object storage service is provided by a fully distributed storage system, with no single points of failure and scalable to the exabyte level.
 The system is self-healing and self-managing.
 Data is seamlessly replicated on three different servers, making it fault tolerant and resilient.
 The loss of a node or a disk leads to the data being quickly recovered on another disk or node.

 Data stored on object storage is currently replicated on three different nodes within the same region.
 However, with the introduction of the Porirua region